binbang12/minimalistphotography/README.md

    I've given you access to the Queue channel here on Discord, as well as full mod permissions on Reddit.
 Now that you have full perms, please keep in mind that changes to our subs rules/description/design or any other changes are not made solely by one person, and are discussed by the entire team before hand in our Suggestions Channel on discord.
 Please also do not action any posts in the Reddit queue, as all voting and actions should take place through the bot and jwoods224.
 Finally, please remember to continue doing Welcome Comments, Congrats, and flairs on Reddit.
 That takes first priority.
 You've been an amazing help.
 Thank you!

    We will be looking, hoping to see your votes in queue.
-Normally give mods about a week to vote in our queue and then ask if they would like to proceed to the next  training step, Photo Pool.
+We normally give mods about a week to vote in our queue and then ask if they would like to proceed to the next training step, Photo Pool.
 Let us know if you would like to move forward with the next training step sooner.

 ### Photo Pool
 ---